TheBengineer/TheBengineer.github.io/README.md

-For a quckstart guide to making your own githup page head over to https://docs.github.com/en/pages/quickstart
+For a quickstart guide to making your own github page head over to https://docs.github.com/en/pages/quickstart